BDC Hamburger Icon

 Is proof required to take bereavement leave?

-Asking for proof can be uncomfortable and seem insensitive.
-Approach the situation with compassion.
-If you ask for proof, make it as easy as possible for the employee.
-Let them submit the proof after they have returned to work.
+It is up to you to say if employees need to provide proof of death to take bereavement leave.
+Asking for proof can be uncomfortable and seem insensitive, so approach the situation with compassion.
+When requiring proof, make it as easy as possible for the employee.
+Let them submit the needed documentation after they have returned to work.

 How long is bereavement leave?

-The average bereavement leave policy grants an employee three to four days off for the loss of an immediate family member, like the employee’s spouse, and less time for the loss of extended family or friends.
+The average bereavement leave policy grants an employee three to four days off for the loss of an immediate family member, like the employee’s spouse and less time for the loss of extended family or friends.

 At some companies, employees can negotiate for additional time off by getting permission to take paid vacation days, sick leave or unpaid time off.
 Because bereavement leave is optional in most states, the number of days an employee can take off work will likely depend on what your bereavement leave policy dictates.
-[Read related article: PTO Policy Best Practices]

 Is bereavement leave paid or unpaid?

-Bereavement leave can be paid or unpaid; however, most businesses offer full or partial pay for the allotted days off.
+Bereavement leave can be paid or unpaid.
+However, most businesses offer full or partial pay for the allotted days off.

 FYIDid you know